GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

              |- job.properties  - job properties that are used to run the job
              |- assets          - folder with extra assets that should be copied to application folder in HDFS
              |- configuration.template.properties - template of configuration values used during conversion
-             |- configuration.properties - generated properites for configuration values
+             |- configuration.properties - generated properties for configuration values
 ```

-### Running the tests
+### Running the system tests

-We can run examples defined in examples folder to run system tests.
-The system tests use a real
+We can run examples defined in examples folder as system tests.
+The system tests use an existing
-Dataproc Cluster, Composer and Oozie run in Dataproc cluster (in the future) to run the tests automatically.
+Composer, Dataproc cluster and Oozie run in the Dataproc cluster to prepare HDFS application folder structure

-Each test consists of several phases:

-* convert - converts workflow application of Oozie to an Airflow DAG
-* prepare-dataproc - prepares Dataproc by creating all necessary Hadoop file structure
-* prepare-composer - prepares Composer by copying reusable libraries and scripts to Airflow's bucket
-* test-composer - runs tests: converted files are copied to Composer bucket and DAG is triggered

-By default all phases of test are executed but you can choose to execute only one by using `-p` flag.
+and trigger the tests automatically.

 You can run the tests using this command:

-`./run-sys-tests -a <APPLICATION> `
+`./run-sys-tests --application <APPLICATION> --phase <PHASE>`

+Default phase is convert - it only converts the oozie workflow to Airflow DAG without running the tests
+on either Oozie nor Composer

-When you run it with `--help` you can see all the options.
+When you run the script with `--help` you can see all the options.
 You can setup autocomplete
 with `-A` option - this way you do not have to remember all the options.

 Current options: